bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-02-03-How-to-Build-and-Deploy-a-Nodejs-Api-on-Google-Cloud.md

   If you get an error about "PERMISSION DENIED: Cloud Build API has not been used in project", then go to the link in the error to enable it with a button click.
 Then rerun the above command.
 </div>

-If it's successful, you will see something like:
+If it's successful, you will see something like this:

 ```bash
 Service [my-node-api] revision [my-node-api-00001-qiz] has been deployed and is serving 100 percent of traffic.